-Who are the people in your neighborhood?
+Who are the people in your professional network?
 This is a good question that was raised by a theme song for a classic children’s television show.
 The song taught children about the importance of interacting with a variety of people each day.

 Part of this process involved parents who reinforced the need to develop conversational skills with people within the community.
 What a simple concept for children to understand and practice!

-Networking provides the opportunity for professionals to learn about an organization or industry of interest.
+Networking allows professionals to learn about an organization or industry of interest.
 Networking also allows professionals to develop communication skills, self-confidence, and interpersonal interactions with people at varying levels within an organization to gain new skills or find a new job.
 A critical component of networking success includes leadership engagement.

 Build an Effective Professional Network

-Leaders provide insight on how to make progress at work and suggest steps that will construct a portfolio of information required to plan a career or simply learn new skills.
-While there are many articles on how to network, there are few that provide a framework for how leaders can help employees network.
+Leaders provide insight on how to make progress at work and suggest steps that will construct a portfolio of information required to plan a career or learn new skills.
+While there are many articles on how to network, few provide a framework for how leaders can help employees network.

 Here are 5 ways that leaders can help team members build an effective professional neighborhood: